firmfirm/f-i18n-input/README.md

 paper-input extension, using `<f-i18n>` for label and error.

+For more info and demo see [documentation page](https://github.com/firmfirm/f-i18n-input/).

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.